 I am an Assistant Professor in Media Studies and Research Creation at the Université de Montréal.
-My primary interests are in media histories, materialities, and aesthetics; culture and technological innovation; and urban media studies.
-My current research centers on media histories of authentication, or the technical ways we inscribe and circulate information about who and what is “real.”
-I’m also part of a research collaboration with artists and scientists that develops speculative prototypes of nano-optical materials, images, and interfaces.
-In previous projects I engaged with questions of national identities, citizenship, and site-specific art, and these were central themes of my first book, Polish Media Art in an Expanded Field (Intellect/University of Chicago Press, 2016).
-Finally, after some years working in publishing, including as the Managing Editor of PUBLIC in Toronto and in various positions with Continuum (now Bloomsbury) in New York, I have developed an interest in the material forms and practices of creative and arts publishing today, including analog revivals, digital platforms, and the “artisanal web.”
+My primary interests are the politics and aesthetics of media technologies as materials and infrastructures; the meeting points between cultural practices and technological innovation; and historical and theoretical perspectives that emerge from “marginal” media objects.
+I am currently working on a media history of authentication, and practices of recognition in the media arts.
+I’m also part of a research collaboration with artists and scientists working on nano-optical materials, images, and interfaces.
+(See projects for details.)
+In previous work I engaged with questions of national identities, citizenship, and site-specific art, and these were central themes of my first book, Polish Media Art in an Expanded Field (Intellect/University of Chicago Press, 2016).
+Finally, after some years working in publishing, including as the Managing Editor of PUBLIC in Toronto and in various positions with Continuum (now Bloomsbury) in New York, I have developed an interest in the material forms and practices of small press and arts publishing, including analog revivals, digital platforms, and the “artisanal web.”
 I am a co-director of the Artefact Lab.